pelkmanslab/iBRAINShared/iBRAIN/CellProfiler/README.md

  ./iBRAIN/core/modules/stage_one.sh

-## Summary iBRAIN "stage one" does:
+## Summary iBRAIN "stage one" and file dependencies:
 - runs CellProfilerPelkmans pipelines on batched images on cluster, as defined by PreCluster_.mat settings file in project folder;
 - performs BATCH clean-up;
 - performs data fusion of CellProfiler measurements and clean-up;